 Step 3: It will open up a Text Import Wizard.

-Step 2: In the next window select other and mention comma (,) because in the text file each column is separated by a comma (,) then, click on NEXT.
+Step 2: In the next window, select the other and mention comma (,) because, in the text file, each column is separated by a comma (,) then, click on NEXT.

 Step 6: It will import the data from the text file to the A1 cell in Excel.